bgli100/INFO30005-CyberSecurity/README.md

 # web-info-tech
+Testing: we have 2 pre-defined user for test purpose.

+`user` with password `user` is a normal user.

+`admin` with password `admin` is an admin.

 Three key functionalities (all URLs are relative with implied protocols and domain names)
 1. User management
     1. user page that can get all users, use GET request to go to /user